 In downtown Cape Coral, Ford's Garage will take you back in time and reveal a 1920's service station/prohibition bar with its old style brick, dark colors, rich wood and hand-hammered copper bar top.
-This burger and beer joint has become a"hot spots" in South Cape.
+This burger and beer joint has become a "hot spot" in South Cape.
 Open for lunch and dinner with full menus.
 Located @ 1719 Cape Coral Pkwy East.
+You can also visit us on First Street in Downtown Fort Myers & Miromar Outlet in Estero.